yuxufabi0/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. mv	      = Moves file from one directory to another
 8. rm	      = For deleting files
 9. rm -r      = Deletes directories (empty and filled)
+10. cd -      = Changes the working directory to the previous one